 Theoretically, no. The Public Translator is forbidden to turn down any job in the language pair s/he is licensed, except in case of work overload (and there are objective measurements for this).
 Some have specific degrees (e.g. Law, BA, Engineering, etc.), which gives them more ease to translate some types of documents.
 Others, as a result of their clients and the kind(s) of documents they have been translating most often, get more practice with specific types of jobs.

 However conceptually no educational degree or experience makes a Public Translator's final job more acceptable than any other's.
 All are considered equivalent for their respective languages.

-Nevertheless, keep in mind that the Public Translator will specify on the translation that it was made from a fax, an e-mail, an electronic file, or a web page, and the translation will have the same value as the original.
+Keep in mind that the Public Translator will have specify on the translation that it was made from a fax, an e-mail, an electronic file, or a web page, and the translation will have the same value as the original.
 If a fax will not be acceptable, neither will be its sworn translation.
 On top of that, you'll have to go to the translator's place to pick up the translation, or to arrange with him/her to get it mailed to you.

 If your document involves very specialized terms and you provide suggestions for the translation of some highly technical terms, at the Public Translator's sole discretion, s/he might (or not) use your suggestions.

 19. I have a lengthy agreement in a foreign (i.e. other than Portuguese) language, from which I'll need a sworn translation.
 The text is ready, but some or all parties haven't signed it yet.
 Can I request the sworn translation now, in order to save time?